justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 ### Leading and trailing content

 An icon, text, or symbol can be added to visually support the input.
-Leading & trailing content can be combined depending on the use-case.
+Leading and trailing content can be combined depending on the use-case.

 #### Icon